-The Committee intends that the revisions to Section 1240B(3)(f)(2) of the statute made by this section regarding funding of wildlife habitat practices should prioritize fish and wildlife species identified in state, regional, or national wildlife plans and initiatives.

-Management practices for which the Secretary may accord special significance in determining payment amounts are revised to reflect better the natural resource objectives of program participants, including soil health, water quality and quantity improvement, nutrient management, pest management, wildlife habitat development, and invasive species management.
+The Committee strikes the current alternative funding arrangement provisions contained in Section 1240B(g) and uses Section 2606 to move the alternative funding arrangement provisions for EQIP and adds CSP to Section 1244(1) of the Food Security Act of 1985, as amended.
+Section 1240B(g) is replaced with a new provision intended to maintain the authority and functions of the Wildlife Habitat Incentives Program (WHIP), which was merged within EQIP in an effort to consolidate and streamline conservation programs.
+The Committee intends that the revisions to Section 1240B(g)(2) of the statute made by this section regarding funding of wildlife habitat practices should prioritize fish and wildlife species identified in state, regional, or national wildlife plans and initiatives.
+The Committee intends for these practices to be established through annual consultation with the State Technical Committee.
+Waiver authority is provided to allow payments to state and local governments for some riparian wildlife habitat projects on their lands.
+It is intended this waiver be applied in agriculture, grassland, and forested watersheds complementing the implementation of private lands conservation programs in this title.
+Management practices for which the Secretary may accord special significance in determining payment amounts are revised to better reflect the natural resource objectives of program participants, including soil health, water quality and quantity improvement, nutrient management, pest management, wildlife habitat development, and invasive species management.
 The Committee intends to continue the ability of the Secretary to enter into contracts for long-term grassland rotation, conversion to less water-intensive crops or dryland farming, or irrigation reduction, as well as other water conservation measures.
-The Committee expects that the EQIP program will continue to emphasize and allocate considerable funding to the critical issue of surface and groundwater conservation, including groundwater conservation in multistate areas overlying an aquifer with significant agricultural use.
+The Committee expects that the EQIP program will continue to emphasize and allocate funding to the critical issue of surface and groundwater conservation, including groundwater conservation in multistate areas overlying an aquifer with significant agricultural use.